gayuxcentric/SpringBoot/README.md

 ## Task 1
  * Write a new Controller for maintaining cars (CRUD).
    * Decide on your own how the methods should look like.
-   * Entity Car: Should have at least the following characteristics: license_plate, seat_count, convertible, rating, engine_type (electric, gas, ...)
+   * Entity Car: Should have at least the following characteristics license_plate: , seat_count, convertible, rating, engine_type (electric, gas, ...)
  * Entity Manufacturer: Decide on your own if you will use a new table or just a string column in the car table.
  * Extend the DriverController to enable drivers to select a car they are driving with.
  * Extend the DriverController to enable drivers to deselect a car.
  * Extend the DriverDo to map the selected car to the driver.
  * Add example data to resources/data.sql

----
+--- 1) CarDetailsController - Allows the user to perform CRUD Operations 2)DriveController :
+deSelectCarByDriver - Enables the ONLINE driver to deselect the car which he has selected before SelectCarByDriver - Enables the ONLINE driver to select the car Have used DriverCarSelectionDetailsDO (Entity) to log all driver & selected car details So that we cant concurrent selection as well.
+1)No two different ONLINE drivers cant book a car eventhough they initiate the request at the same time unique index violation avoids this concurrent scenario 2)Online Driver cant book same car at the same time..

 ## Task 2
 First come first serve: A car can be selected by exactly one ONLINE Driver.
 If a second driver tries to select a already used car you should throw a CarAlreadyInUseException.

----
+--- Implemented using by introducing a new intermittant table approach

 ## Task 3